Chart Color Schemes

 The level of general health in The Hill is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-A total of 69.1% of residents declare themselves completely clear of medical ailments, compared to 64.9% across Rest of NSW.
-As of 31 December 20XX, the area has 15.2% of residents aged 65 and over (326 people), which is lower than the Rest of NSW's 16.7%.
-Despite this, health outcomes among seniors in the area are particularly strong, performing even better than the general population in health metrics.
+The most common medical conditions are mental health issues and asthma, impacting 10.5 and 8.8% of residents respectively.
+A total of 69.1% of residents declare themselves completely clear of medical ailments, compared to 63.3% across Rest of NSW.
+Health outcomes among the working-age population are broadly typical.
+The area has 15.5% of residents aged 65 and over (343 people), lower than the 23.4% in Rest of NSW.
+Health outcomes among seniors are particularly strong, with national rankings even higher than the general population.

 Frequently Asked Questions - Health